mperzl/ganglia-mod_ibmpower/README.md

 **Return type:** `GANGLIA_VALUE_FLOAT`

-* This function returns the Capacity Entitlement of the system in units of physical cores.
+* This metric returns the Capacity Entitlement of the system in units of physical cores.
 * If we are running on AIX 5L v5.3 or later a distinction must be made whether this is a Shared Processor LPAR or not as otherwise the number of online CPUs is returned.
 * On AIX versions before V5.3 the number of available CPUs is returned.
 * If libperfstat returns an error code a value of 0.0 is returned.